 I learned to make Garlic Aioli in high school from a woman who had recently moved to the United States from France.
-She showed me the traditional method, using a mortar and pestle, to wrestle egg yolks, garlic, olive oil, and salt into creamy submission.
+She showed me the traditional method for homemade aioli, using a mortar and pestle, to wrestle egg yolks, garlic, olive oil, and salt into creamy submission.
 Delectable, but time consuming and not the recipe I’m sharing with you today.

 You can make this version, that’s equally creamy and delicious, in 5 minutes with an immersion blender.

-Aioli, a compound of words meaning simply “garlic” and “oil” is a creamy, garlicky condiment of the Mediterranean.
-In its simplest form, it’s just garlic emulsified with salt, and oil, but I prefer the richer version of France that includes egg yolks.
+Aioli, a compound of words meaning simply “garlic” and “oil” is a creamy, garlic flavor forward condiment of the Mediterranean.
+In its simplest form, it’s just garlic emulsified with salt and oil, but I prefer the richer version of France that includes egg yolks – essentially a garlic mayonnaise.

 There is a certain joy in preparing food slowly, like stirring a classic risotto or caramelizing onions for French Onion Soup.
 If you’ve made mayonnaise from scratch with a whisk, you know the patience building pursuit of coaxing an egg yolk and oil to emulsify.
 You have to add the oil literally drip by drip, whisking constantly, to keep the mixture from breaking.
 Once you’ve succeeded in a base blob of emulsified mayonnaise, you can add the oil in a slow, steady stream.
 This recipe uses the same principle.

 You create a base aioli with the immersion blender and whisk the olive oil in at the end.
 It works beautifully.

 - Use a standard 2-cup glass measuring pitcher with a base that’s slightly larger than the head of your immersion blender.